 Do you want your payments on the loan to be reported to the credit bureaus?

 Many high-interest rate short-term loans like payday loans, pawn shop loans, title loans and more do not report payments to the three major credit reporting bureaus - TransUnion, Experian, and Equifax.
 However, they may report to alternative credit reporting bureaus.
 Be sure you understand whether your payments will be reported and to whom because it will affect your credit score, either negatively or positively.
 According to myFICO, payment history makes up the largest part of your credit score at 35%.
-Loans from Possible Finance are reported to all three major credit reporting bureaus even though Possible Finance doesn’t use your credit score when determining whether you qualify for a loan.
+Loans from Possible Finance are reported to two major credit reporting bureaus even though Possible Finance doesn’t use your credit score when determining whether you qualify for a loan.
 Repaying on time can help build credit history.

 So, where can I get a loan, you ask?
 There are so many lenders and so many places you can get loans, you wouldn’t even be able to count them all!
 However, there is a right type of loan and lenders that are a better fit depending on your unique situation.
 We’ll go through seven types of loans below along with lenders to look into for each.